DD Bharati

-DD Bharati is a state owned TV channel telecasting from Doordarshan Kendra, Delhi.
+DD Bharati is an Indian state-owned art and culture television channel, founded by the Government of India, owned by the Ministry of Information and Broadcasting.
+It is the flagship channel of Doordarshan was launched on 26 January 2002, by converting the first DD News (DD News and Current Affairs) channel, which was underperforming.
+However Doordarshan again relaunched DD News channel on 3 November 2003 by converting popular DD Metro.
 It telecasts various cultural programmes and is dedicated to show India's vast culture and traditions.

 History

 DD-Bharati Channel was launched on 26 January 2002.
 Besides programmes on adventure, quiz contests, fine arts/paintings, crafts and designs, cartoons, talent hunts, etc., it also telecasts MERI BAAT an hour-long phone-in 'live' show with young people.

 Programmes emphasising on a healthy life style and focusing on prevention rather than cure, both in our traditional and modern forms of medicine are also being telecast.
 Classical dance/music performances by top class artists of national and international fame are also featured on this channel are programmes on theatre, literature, music, paintings, sculpture and architecture.

 The channel also telecast programmes in collaboration with organisations like IGNCA, CEC, IGNOU, PSBT, NCERT and Sahitya Akademi.
 The channel also provides extensive coverage to the AIR sangeet sammelans.
 Contributions made by the Regional Doordarshan Kendra's are regularly telecast live/recorded.